Google GCS

-This guide describes how to configure Alluxio with Google Cloud Storage (GCS) as the under storage system.
+This guide describes how to configure Alluxio with Google Cloud Storage (GCS)arrow-up-right as the under storage system.

 Google Cloud Storage (GCS) is a scalable and durable object storage service offered by Google Cloud Platform (GCP).
 It allows users to store and retrieve various types of data, including unstructured and structured data.

-For more information about GCS, please read its documentation.
+For more information about GCS, please read its documentationarrow-up-right.

 Prerequisites